jianzongwu/Awesome-Open-Vocabulary/README.md

 [-] You are welcome to give us an issue or PR for your open vocabulary learning work !!!!!

+[-] Note that: Due to the huge paper in Arxiv, we are sorry to cover all in our survey.
+You can directly present a PR into this repo and we will record it for next version update of our survey.

+[-] **Our survey will be updated in 2024.3.**

 ### 🔥New

-[-] We update GitHub to record the available paper by the end of 2023/7/20.
+[-] We update GitHub to record the available paper by the end of **2023/7/20**.